ASLP-lab/Hum-Dial/README.md

   *Score: 1, 3, or 5*

 #### Task 3: Empathy Assessment Task
-- **textual_empathy_insight**: Does the text demonstrate a deep, synthesized understanding of the entire conversation, or is it a shallow summary?
+- **textual_empathy_insight**: Does the text act like a true confidante, actively validating and deepening understanding, rather than passively mirroring emotions?
   *Score: 1, 2, 3, 4 or 5*
-- **vocal_empathy_congruence**: Does the audio's emotion perfectly match the text's empathetic intent?
-This is about emotional delivery, not technical quality.
+- **vocal_empathy_congruence**: Does the voice move beyond a robotic delivery to exhibit appropriate warmth, pauses, and tonal shifts tailored to the user's emotional state?
   *Score: 1, 2, 3, 4 or 5*
 - **audio_quality_naturalness**: How technically sound and human-like is the audio?
 This is about clarity, fluency, and realism.
   *Score: 1, 2, 3, 4 or 5*

 #### Examples